ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-8-1.md

-Chapter 8: Advanced Behavioral Interviewing Techniques: Using Hypothetical Scenarios to Assess Problem-Solving Abilities
+Using Hypothetical Scenarios to Assess Problem-Solving Abilities
 ========================================================================================================================

 Behavioral interviewing is a powerful tool for assessing candidates' past behavior and predicting their future job performance.
 However, using advanced techniques such as hypothetical scenarios can provide even deeper insights into a candidate's problem-solving abilities.
 In this chapter, we will explore the use of hypothetical scenarios in behavioral interviewing.